 Sometimes the relationship between parents is so fraught and toxic, that it seems impossible to work together to reach an agreement on how to raise the children.
 Family Courts can send parents on a Separated Parents Information Plan (PIP) – where the parents learn how to prioritise their children and manage conflict in their ongoing relationship.

 Mediate UK want to keep parents out of court, so we have teamed up with Kids Come First to provide coaching to parents going through a separation.
 It can work really well when there is high conflict, when your views on parenting are far apart, or when you just want an experienced professional to guide you through the separation.

 Where can I get legal advice in the UK?

 Good legal advice is an important part of UK Divorce Mediation.
 To get the most specific advice for your financial case, it is helpful to have a full financial disclosure from each party.
 This allows the solicitor to understand the complete picture for your specific situation and then advise accordingly.

 To get the advice you need you can find a solicitor local to you – and we recommend searching for a Resolution accredited solicitor.

 Alternatively you can book in a one or two hour legal advice package, which importantly, include a written report of that advice.
 These can be used any time during the mediation process, or even if you are not attending mediating.
 The two-hour package does not have to be taken at one time, so you can use it before and after the mediation for example.
 You can also have you agreed memorandum of understanding checked by a solicitor, for a fixed fee, before you decide to proceed with your agreement.

 What happens if mediation breaks down?

-If mediation does not work, most people would have five options:
+If mediation does not work, most people would have six options: